DominikDziedzic/PilotStudyPartitioning/README.md

 - **$ training/final:**
   - "0" = The picture of Rudolf Carnap
   - "1" = The picture of Elvis Presley
-The primed condition is coded as "p", unprimed as "u", and control as "c".
-"0" stands for "The picture of Rudolf Carnap", "1" for "The picture of Elvis Presley" (the final variable).

 ## References